Cash Flow Definition

 The calculation of FCFF can be illustrated with the following example.

 FCFE is the cash flow available to the stockholders.
 It comes after paying all the operating expenditures and borrowing costs and making the required investment in fixed and working capital.

 Following is the illustration of the calculation of FCFE:

 If the FCFE is positive, it indicates that the company has enough cash over and above the amount being required for future investments and debt repayments.
 The excess of cash is available to distribute among the owners.

 In conclusion, we could say that this statement helps in determining the ability of a company with regard to:

 - Funding a company’s requirement through internally generated cash in the absence of outside capital.

 - Working capital management.

 - Liquidity management in terms of the ability of the company to payout debts obligation as they fall due.
-Stakeholder including investors and creditors monitors this statement to check if the concerned company is able to pay its existing obligations on time.
+Stakeholder, including investors and creditors, monitors this statement to check if the concerned company can pay its existing commitments on time.

-This has been a guide to what is cash flow and its definition.
+This article has been a guide to what cash flow is and its definition.
 Here we discuss the top 3 types of cash flows (operating, financing, and investing) along with examples.
 You can learn more about financing from the following articles –